-When a married couple gets a divorce, the effects spread beyond the immediate family and impact the relationships that each spouse has with extended families and in-laws.
+When a married couple gets a divorce, the effects spread beyond the immediate family and impact the relationships that each spouse has with extended families, in-laws, and mutual friends.
 A marriage is a union of two families and each spouse builds relationships with their in-laws over the course of the marriage.
 A divorce can complicate or even end these relationships, and if the couple has children, dealing with these relationships post-divorce can be even more difficult.
-Relationships with in-laws can become awkward or fraught with tension but it is important to keep these relationships civil for the sake of your family and children.
+Relationships with in-laws and mutual friends can become awkward or fraught with tension, but it is important to keep these relationships civil for the sake of your family and children.

-The following tips will help you handle family and in-law relationships after a divorce.
+The following tips will help you handle family, in-law, and mutual friend relationships after a divorce.

 Grandparents have a legal privilege to see their grandchildren according to Illinois state law.
 This means that if the grandparents are denied visits with their grandchildren, they can petition for visitation through the court system.
 It is best for everyone involved to set up regular visitation times for the grandparents to see their grandchildren instead of going through the legal mess that can arise from denying these visits.
 This way, everyone can be involved in your children’s lives.

-Divorcing couples often get tied up in their own differences and their relationships with in-laws, but you cannot lose sight of what is in the best interest of your children.
-Maintaining contact between your children and their grandparents is beneficial for their mental and emotional health.
+Divorcing couples often get tied up in their own differences and their relationships with family, friends, and in-laws, but you cannot lose sight of what is in the best interest of your children.
+Maintaining contact between your children and their family, including their grandparents, is beneficial for their mental and emotional health.
 When divorcing couples and their parents put the best interest of the children first, it becomes much easier to work out personal differences and come up with a visitation schedule.

 Work with a Divorce Attorney